concur/developer.concur.com/docs/overviews/index.markdown

 ---
-title: Documentation Roadmap
+title: Overviews
 layout: conceptual
 ---

-The Concur Developer documentation is organized as follows:

-**Concepts** Describes the foundational concepts you need to know so that you can use the Concur APIs more effectively.
+These Overviews provide the foundational concepts you need to know so that you can use the Concur APIs more effectively.
+You can use them in conjunction with the API Reference topics as you implement the Concur APIs if you need to look up a concept or understand how something works.

-**Web Services API Reference** includes the reference documentation for Concur Web Services APIs.
-Concur Web Services accept requests from an external partner application and reply with Concur data.

-**Callouts Reference** includes the documentation for Concur Callouts.
-Callouts are partner applications that Concur sends data to at a pre-configured step (when a user submits an expense report, for instance).
-The partner application performs some action based on the data and either returns a response to Concur or uses the web services to modify Concur data.

-**Direct Connects Reference** includes documentation for Direct Connects.
-Direct Connects are partner applications that supply data to Concur.
-The application receives requests from Concur and returns a set of results for Concur to display to the user.
-The application can also send and receive updates.
+**Concur developer platform overview**
+- Find out what the Concur developer platform is and what its main components are.
+- Understand how you can use the platform to build applications and solutions.

+**Concepts**
+- Learn the foundational concepts you need to know to make it easier for you to use the capabilities for the Concur developer platform.

+**Security overview**
+- Get an overview of the Concur developer platform security model and the foundation you need to understand how authorization and authentication are implemented in the Concur APIs.